Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: A map.

-This forces teams to think literally about descriptions.
-It works well for analytical departments interpreting data visualizations.
+This encourages teams to think literally about descriptions.
+It's useful for analytical groups working with data visualizations.

 2. The Pencil Lead Puzzle (Assumption Check)